CYCLES EXHIBITION, 18-22 JUNE, 2021

-This year, Norfolk artists Carolyn Ash, Nadia Sondh, Gray Jordan and Abbey Stirling will be celebrating the occasion with a 10-day showcase of paintings, prints, mosaics, mixed media, digital artwork and homewares at West Acre Gallery.
+Nadia Sondh, Gray Jordan and Carolyn Ash will be celebrating midsummer with a 5-day showcase of paintings, prints, mosaics and mixed media.

 NADIA SONDH – HENNA ART, PRINTS & PAINTINGS